MPIBGC-TEE/persam/air/Incubations/README.md

    ii.
 Connect the syringe (with the stopcock) to one needle in the incubation jar.

    iii.
-Take 5 ml of gas sample and close the stopcock in the incubation jar (3.ii).
+Take 5 ml of gas sample and close the stopcock in the incubation jar (3, ii).

    iv.
 The procedure for measurement is the same as for the calibration.

    v.
-Write the "peak area (int)" and "peak height (max)" in the template (air/Templates/Incubations_CO2_concentration.xlsx). vi.
-Inject 5 ml of CO<sub>2</sub>-free to compensate the pressure. vii.
+Write the "peak area (int)" and "peak height (max)" in the template (air/Templates/Incubations_CO2_concentration.xlsx).

+   vi.
+Inject 5 ml of CO<sub>2</sub>-free to compensate the pressure.

+   vii.
 Close the CO<sub>2</sub> gas bottle after usage and turn off the Li-Cor.

-If concentrations correspond to carbon amount of more than 2 mg
+If the concentrations correspond to a quantity of carbon greater than 1 mg, extract the air from the incubation jars directly into the extraction line (radiocarbon laboratory) or by passing the air into the flasks.
+Very high concentrations are toxic to bacteria and microorganisms in the soil.

-## Extraction line
+## Extraction at the Graphitisation-Line

 ## Considerations
-- Book the extraction line directly by writing to Axel Steinhof (steinhof@bgc-jena.mpg.de) specifying the number of samples you will extract.
+- Reserve the extraction line by writing directly to Axel Steinhof (steinhof@bgc-jena.mpg.de), the director of the radiocarbon laboratory, specifying the number of samples you intend to extract.
 In general, no more than 10 samples per day are allowed.
+- Please read the extraction line usage protocol (air/Protocols/Extraction_Flasks_Graph_Line.pdf) and the explanation of the logic behind the different steps (air/Protocols/Extraction_explanation_to_the_instruction.pdf) prepared by Axel Steinhof.
+Note that this protocol is updated periodically, so when you book the line, please ask Axel if there is a new version.
-- As mentioned before, if you know when your incubations need to reach the desired concentration, book the line before starting the incubations to avoid toxic conditions.
+- As mentioned above, if you know how long your incubations take to reach the desired concentration, reserve the line before you start the incubations to avoid toxic conditions.
+- If possible, learn how to use the extraction line with the incubation tests.
+A mistake will likely be made at this stage of the process and the sample will be lost, so it is best to internalize the procedure before extracting the final samples.

 ### Materials
+- Extraction line.
 - Needles.
+- Dry ice.
+- Liquid nitrogen.
+- Propanol or isopropanol.
+- Dewars for putting dry ice mixed with propanol and liquid nitrogen.
+- Thermometer.

 ### Procedure
+1. Send the input file with sample names to the radiocarbon laboratory for assigning P-Numbers and preparing the riglets.
+2. Prepare the refrigerant mixture of dry ice and isopropanol in two dewars controlling that the temperature is lower than -70 °C. One dewar is to trap the water in the line and the other one to precool the jars.
+3. Precool the jar.
+4. Extract the gas following the steps that are well described in the protocol (air/Protocols/Extraction_Flasks_Graph_Line.pdf) and write the pressure values and data in the Extraction template (air/Templates/Extraction_control_template.pdf) prepared by Axel Steinhof.
+5. Add hydrogen to each riglet following the instructions for "Postprocessing at the UGCS" in the extraction protocol (air/Protocols/Extraction_Flasks_Graph_Line.pdf).
+6. Filled riglets should be left on the table outside the laboratory with the input file and the filled information to be graphitized and processed.